hansenjohnson/website/content/post/2018-03-04-add-html-map-to-webpage.md

   webpage
 ---

 Here's a quick example for how to embed an html widget, in this case an interactive map of right whale survey results, into any webpage.
-Simply copy and paste the following `html` line into the webpage (html or md) where you would like the map to show up.
-This makes use of two different `html` tags, an `iframe`, which allows you to embed content, and a `div` which basically lets you define certain aspects of the things inside it (in this case, it's used to center the iframe).
-For more information on these and other tags, and much more, check out the great resources at [w3schools.com](https://www.w3schools.com/)
+Simply copy and paste the following `html` line into the webpage (html or md) where you would like the map to show up, and you're good to go!

 ```
 <div align="center">